 The United States has recently experienced historically high levels of inflation.
-According to the U.S. Department of Labor, the annual inflation rate for the United States was approximately 7.0% for 2021.
-The existence of inflation in the U.S. and global economy has and may continue to result in, higher interest rates and capital costs, shipping costs, supply shortages, increased costs of labor, weakening exchange rates and other similar effects.
+While inflation rates moderated somewhat in 2023, the U.S. Department of Labor reported that annual inflation rates for the United States were approximately 6.5% for 2022 and 7.0% for 2021.
+The existence of inflation in the U.S. and global economy has and may continue to result in higher interest rates and capital costs, shipping costs, supply shortages, increased costs of labor, weakening exchange rates and other similar effects.
 If the inflation rate continues to remain elevated, it will likely affect our expenses, especially employee compensation.
-Additionally, the United States is experiencing an acute workforce shortage, which, in turn has created a hyper-competitive wage environment that may further increase our operating costs.
+Additionally, the United States technology industry is experiencing a workforce shortage for highly skilled workers, which, in turn, has created a hyper-competitive wage environment that may further increase our operating costs.
 In addition, rising interest rates could adversely affect the value of our investments and cash on hand and increase our borrowing costs.
 Inflation and related increases in interest rates could also increase our customers' operating costs, which could result in reduced IT budgets, less demand for our solutions, or delays in new orders, renewals or payments due to us.

 Governments are raising interest rates and implementing fiscal policy interventions in response to high levels of inflation.
 Even if these interventions lower inflation, they may also reduce economic growth rates, create recessions and increase unemployment rates.
 This could have an adverse effect on our consolidated financial condition and results of operations.
 For example, if our customers were to reduce their IT budgets or workforces in response to deteriorating economic conditions, they may not purchase or renew subscriptions for our services or may renew for fewer users or less expensive services.
+These policy changes have provided a benefit to us as a result of increased interest income we earn on our cash and investments, but a reduction of interest rates in the future would reduce this income.

-The impact of economic conditions, including the ongoing effects of COVID-19, increasing inflation and potential regional or global recessions could materially and adversely affect our business, operating results and financial condition in a number of ways, including by reducing sales, lengthening sales cycles and requiring us to lower prices for our services.
+The impact of economic conditions, including the ongoing effects of COVID-19, inflation and regional or global recessions could materially and adversely affect our business, operating results and financial condition in a number of ways, including by reducing sales, lengthening sales cycles and requiring us to lower prices for our services.